Portavita/portavita.github.io/_posts/2019-05-13-blog_about_wal_compression.markdown

 Consider this machine as the worst case scenario, the DBA nightmare setup.

 This is what happens when you enabled wal_compression.

 Pressure on disk is relieved.

 We have a net increase of performances of 100%.

 Also worth noticing is that CPU is actually less busy, because what is really keeping the CPU busy on this setup is the encryption.

 ![VM on HDD - encryption - no AES - no separate disks](https://raw.githubusercontent.com/Portavita/portavita.github.io/master/img/pgbench_dev.jpeg)

+No need to tell you at which point in time wal_compression has been enabled!

 ### Production hosts on SSD